janpstrunn/pass/README.md

 - Hoykeys
   - When trying to attach `pass` to a hotkey, the keybinding manager (e.g. `sxhkd`) may not know `pass` exists unless you put `pass` in a upper `$PATH` directory like `/usr/local/bin/`
+- Password Prompt
+  - An inconveniente issue still to be addressed: Inserting the wrong password will mostly require `pass close` to be executed, and then try again.

 ## Notes